-There is one item of obvious value in the room (although the ratmen think all their junk is precious): the Rat Paw Relic.
+There is one item of obvious value in the room (although the rat men think all their junk is precious): the Rat Paw Relic.
 It rest atop the altar stone and is used for slitting the throats of sacrifices and opening the Guardian Rat Door.
 The relic is a length of bone ending in a giant rat's paw clutching a pitted grey river stone.
-The paw's index-finger is extended and a razor-sharp knife blade has been attached with twine.
+The paw's index-finger is extended and a razor-sharp sliver of steel has been attached with twine.

-Using the Rat Paw Relic to 'knock' on the Guardian's door will allow the characters to meet the rat god himself!
+Using the Rat Paw Relic to knock on the Guardian's door will allow the characters to meet the rat god himself!

-If the ratmen can somehow be controlled or subdued, a brief search of this room will allow one roll on the Found Item table.
+If the rat men can somehow be controlled or subdued, a brief search of this room will allow three rolls on the Found Item table.

-- An archway to the west leads to room 12. - At the Game Master's option there may be numerous holes leading out of this room obscured by the vast quantities of junk.
+- An archway to the west leads to room 12. - At the referee's option there may be numerous holes leading out of this room - obscured by the vast quantities of junk.